FYSETC/FYSETC-Cheetah/bootloader/README.md

 - Click "Port" to select the port of your USB

-- Select `Bootloader-STM32F103.hex` in the `Code File For Online ISP:` edit box.
-There is bootloader file named `Bootloader-STM32F103.hex` beside this `README` file.
+- Select `Bootloader-Cheetah.hex` in the `Code File For Online ISP:` edit box.
+There is bootloader file named `Bootloader-Cheetah.hex` beside this `README` file.

 - At last, click  `Start ISP(p)` button to upload the firmware.